simonspa/corryvreckan/src/algorithms/Timepix3EventLoader/README.md

 #### Parameters
 * `inputDirectory`: Path to the directory above the data directory for each device.
 The device name is added to the path during the algorithm.
-* `applyTimingCut`: Boolean to set if a timing cut should be applied.
-Default value is `false`.
-Not currently used.
-* `timingCut`: Value of the timing cut.
-This will be applied if `applyTimingCut = true`.
-Default value is `0.0`.
-Not currently used.
 * `minNumberOfPlanes`: Minimum number of planes with loaded data required for each event to be stored.
 Default value is `1`.
 * `eventLength`: Length in time for each event.
 Default value is `0.0`.
-This is only used if `eventLength` is present in the configuration file, otherwise the data is split into events using the `number_of_pixelhits` parameter.
+Event legnth is only used if this parameter is present in the configuration file, otherwise the data is split into events using the `number_of_pixelhits` parameter.
 * `number_of_pixelhits`: Maximum number of pixel hits on each detector per event.
 Default value is `2000`.
 This is only used if `eventLength` is not present in the configuration file, otherwise the data is split into events using the `eventLength` parameter.
 * `DUT`: Name of the DUT plane.